Sheikh Said rebellion: The rebellion

-In one of the bigger engagements, in the night of 6–7 March, the forces of Sheikh Said laid siege to the city of Diyarbakır with 5,000–10,000 men.
-In Diyarbakır the headquarters of the Seventh Army Corps was located.
-But neither the Kurdish notables nor the Kurdish farmers in the region in and around Diyarbakır refused to support the rebellion.
-The Muslim Revivalists attacked the city at all four gates simultaneously.
-All of their attacks were repelled by the numerically inferior Turkish garrison, with the use of machine gun fire and mortar grenades.
+One of the bigger engagements began on the night of 6–7 March, when Sheikh Said, with a force of 5,000–10,000 men, laid siege to the city of Diyarbakır where the headquarters of the Seventh Army Corps was located.
+Unfortunately for the rebellion neither the Kurdish notables nor the Kurdish farmers in the region in and around Diyarbakır were willing to support Sheikh Said.
+The Muslim revivalists attacked the city at all four gates simultaneously.
+All of their attacks were repelled by the numerically inferior Turkish garrison, using machine gun fire and mortar grenades.
 When the rebels retreated the next morning, the area around the city was full of dead bodies.
 When a second wave of attacks failed, the siege was finally lifted on 11 March.
-After a large consignment, a mass attack (26 March), and with a suppress operation the Turkish troops made many of the enemy troops to surrender and squeezed the insurgency leaders while they were preparing to move to the Iran in Boğlan (today known as Sohlan).
-Sheikh Sharif and some of the tribal leaders were captured in Palu, and Sheikh Said too in Varto was seized at Carpuh Bridge with a close relative's notice (15 April 1925).
+After a large consignment, a mass attack (26 March) and a suppression operation by the Turkish troops compelled many of the enemy troops to surrender.
+Insurgency leaders were squeezed while preparing to retreat to Iran in Boğlan (today known as Sohlan).
+Sheikh Sharif and some of the tribal leaders were captured in Palu, and on 15 April 1925, Sheikh Said was seized at Carpuh Bridge in Varto.

 By the end of March, most of the major battles of the Sheikh Said rebellion were over.
 The Turkish authorities, according to Martin van Bruinessen, crushed the rebellion with continual aerial bombardments and a massive concentration of forces.
-The rebels were unable to penetrate beyond Hınıs, this was one of the two major areas where Sheikh Said was well known and he enjoyed considerable influence there (he had a tekke in Hınıs).
-This failure excluded the possibility of extending the rebellion.

-On the other hand, Hasan Hayri Efendi, who was Dersim Deputy and Alevi Zaza, entered into solidarity with Sheikh Sharif, appointed by Sheikh Said as Commander of the Elaziz Front.
+Hasan Hayri Efendi, who was Dersim Deputy and Alevi Zaza, joined Sheikh Sharif, and was appointed by Sheikh Said as Commander of the Elaziz Front.
 A joint letter with Sheikh Sharif in Elaziz was sent to all the tribal leaders of Dersim on 6 March 1925.
+But the rebels were unable to penetrate beyond Hınıs -- one of the two major areas where Sheikh Said was well known and enjoyed considerable influence (he had a tekke in Hınıs) -- preventing a wider rebellion.